ronxdev/SimpleCustomerProfileTable/README.md

 # SimpleCustomerProfileTable
-Created and exported HTML &amp; XML database displaying customer profiles with data using SQL
+Created and exported HTML &amp; XML database displaying customer profiles and data using SQL